huangli712/ACFlow/docs/src/man/feature.md

 **Table 1 |** Major features of the ACFlow toolkit. `MaxEnt`, `StochAC`, `StochSK`, `StochOM`, and `StochPX` are the five analytical continuation solvers as implemented in this toolkit.

 In **Table 1**, `Y` means yes while `N` means no. `Interactive mode`, `Script mode`, and `Standard model` are three running modes supported by the ACFlow toolkit.
 We will introduce them later.
 The `MaxEnt` solver supports the `historic`, `classic`, `bryan`, and `chi2kink` algorithms to determine the ``\alpha`` parameter.
 The `StochAC` solver is only compatible with a flat model function, while the `StochSK`, `StochOM`, and `StochPX` solvers don't rely on any default model functions.
 The `StochOM` solver does not support analytical continuation of fermionic imaginary time Green's function for the moment.

 !!! info

     Note that analytical continuation problem is a hotspot in computational physics and many-body physics all the time.
 Many efforts have been devoted to solve it in recent years.
 Noticeable achievements include maximum quantum entropy method, Nevanlinna analytical continuation, blocked-mode sampling and grid point sampling in stochastic analytical continuation, constrained stochastic analytical continuation, machine learning assisted analytical continuation, and so on.
 We would like to incorporate these new progresses into the ACFlow toolkit in the near future.
-BTW, contriibutions from the users are always welcomed.
+BTW, contriibutions from the other users are always welcomed.